wp-plugins/wordpress-popup/readme.txt

 ----------------------------------------------------------------------

-1) Place the popover directory in the plugins directory
+1) Place the wordpress-popup directory in the plugins directory
 2) Activate the plugin

-WPMU Installation Instructions:
+Multisite Installation Instructions:

 ----------------------------------------------------------------------

-1) Place the popover directory in the plugins directory
+1) Place the wordpress-popup directory in the plugins directory
 2) Network Activate the plugin

 For blog by blog, leave as is.

 For network wide control - add the line define('PO_GLOBAL', true); to your wp-config.php file.

-* You can find <a href='http://premium.wpmudev.org/manuals/installing-regular-plugins-on-wpmu/'>in-depth setup and usage instructions with screenshots here &raquo;</a>
+* You can find <a href='http://premium.wpmudev.org/manuals/installing-regular-plugins-on-wpmu/?utm_source=wordpress.org&utm_medium=readme'>in-depth setup and usage instructions with screenshots here &raquo;</a>

 == Screenshots ==